How to Pack a Backpacking Pack for a Multi-Day Hiking Trip

 Strapping Gear to the Outside of Your Pack

-You might see some strings of small loops sewn onto your backpacking pack, usually on the straps and the front section of your backpack – these are daisy chains.
-They make it easy to clip gear on using small, lightweight carabiners (this is how I carry my Garmin inReach for example).
+You might also see some strings of small loops sewn onto your backpacking pack (usually on the straps and the front section of your backpack).
+These are daisy chains.
+They make it easy to clip on gear – like a Garin inReach or camp mug – using small, lightweight carabiners.

 It’s not a good idea to have anything heavier/larger than a baseball cap dangling off of or swinging back and forth on your pack.
 You can get caught, upset your balance, hit other things or people, and in general, it’s just sort of annoying.